Saints Row: Sales

 Saints Row 2 shipped over two million units for the Xbox 360 and PlayStation 3 during October 2008, the month of its release.

 On 2 November 2011, THQ CEO Brian Farrell announced that Saints Row: The Third was already the most pre-ordered title in series history.
-The game had four times the number of pre-orders; Saints Row 2 had two weeks before its launch.
-THQ estimated the game would ship over 3 million units before the publisher's fiscal year ends in March 2012.
+The game had four times the number of pre-orders Saints Row 2 had two weeks before its launch.
+THQ estimated the game would ship over 3 million units before the publisher's fiscal year ended in March 2012.
 By comparison, Saints Row 2 launched in October 2008 and sold 2.6 million by the end of the fiscal year.
-On 25 January 2012, THQ announced that The Third had shipped 3.8 million units globally and are expecting to ship between five and six million units lifetime on the title.
+On 25 January 2012, THQ announced that Saints Row: The Third had shipped 3.8 million units globally and was expected to ship between five and six million units.

-To date, the series has roughly sold over 13 million units, including over three million for Saints Row 2.
+To date, the series has sold over 13 million units, including over three million for Saints Row 2 alone.